 Although it sounds simple, the third way singing acts as an anti-depressant is by taking our mind off of the stresses in life.
 Forget the world, just sing away; the fact that you’re singing your favorite songs is yet another benefit.

 Mental Alertness, Memory, and Concentration

 Did you know that The Alzheimer’s Society launched a campaign called ‘Singing for the Brain’?
-This is because singing can oxygenate the blood stream and improve circulation; these combine to bring more oxygen to the brain.
-Not only does this aid alertness, it boosts concentration and memory.
+This is because singing can oxygenate the bloodstream and improve circulation; these combine to bring more oxygen to the brain.
+Not only does this aid alertness, but it also boosts concentration and memory.
 For The Alzheimer’s Society, they’re hoping that those with Alzheimer’s and dementia can keep their memories for longer.